-Note there is an optional appearance for the record enable buttons.
-As default they appear as a Green circle, which changes colour to display the record status, however it is possible to revert to the old-style Red R buttons.
+\ Note there is an optional appearance for the record enable buttons.
+As default they appear as a Red R, however buttons with more colour can be chosen.
+The circular coloured record enable buttons change colour to give information about the current record status.
 See the Multi-track Rec Enable setting in Playlist setup